ecadlabs/taquito/docs/wallet_connect_2.md

 import { WalletConnect2 } from "@taquito/wallet-connect-2";

 const walletConnect = await WalletConnect2.init({
-  projectId: "YOUR_PROJECT_ID", // Your Project ID gives you access to WalletConnect Cloud
+  projectId: "YOUR_PROJECT_ID", // Your Project ID gives you access to Reown Cloud
   metadata: {
     name: "YOUR_DAPP_NAME",
     description: "YOUR_DAPP_DESCRIPTION",